fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 https://wise-web.org/2020/09/06/isa-as-second-coming/

+### Mahdi

+Mahdi will not know that he is Mahdi and Alla will prepare him in one ocassion.
+His name will be Muhammad and his father's name will be Abdallah.

+A king will die and his sons will start fighting for power and Mahdi will leave Medina to Mecca not to get involved in the turmoil.
+But people will follow him to Mecca and give him bayat in Al Haram.
+Then an army will come to Mecca to kill Mahdi but the earth will swallow the army leaving only several people to tell the story.

+The Sufyani is a tyrant whose career of murdering innocent women and children will be cut short when he and his army are swallowed up by the earth on their way to seize and kill the Mahdi.

 While the Mahdī is ruling as the Imām or Khalīfah of the Muslims, and preparing for battle against the forces of the Dajjāl in Syria, shortly after having conquered Constantinople, ʿĪsā b.
 Maryam (AS) will return to earth.
 He will descend close to the white minaret to the east of Damascus just before Fajr time.

 The Mahdī and others will ask him to lead them in prayer but he will refuse saying, ‘Your Imām should lead, as a grace from Allāh.’"

+### Isa defeats Dajjal

 After they have prayed Fajr, the Muslims will go out to face him; this will be the final battle fought between them and the armies of the Dajjāl.
 The very fragrance of the breath of ʿĪsā will kill any disbeliever it reaches, and it will extend out for as far as the eye can see.
 The battle will be so fierce that the forces of the Dajjāl will flee and hide behind boulders and trees, but those boulders and trees themselves will cry out, ‘Muslims, there is a Jew behind me, come kill him!’ except for the Gharqad tree because that is a tree of the Jews.